Catch up on the previous episodes here:

 It was about a six-hour drive (including stops for gas and lunch) from Naples to Borgo Giusto in Borgo a Mozzano.
 The last leg of it was the most stressful, as we were headed up into the hills outside of Lucca on very small roads.
 Our GPS kept us on the right path the whole time, so that was good, but were a little skeptical nonetheless after just having survived Naples in a car.
 Borgo Giusto is a beautiful little complex of bungalows perched up in the mountains overlooking a valley.
 There were hiking suggestions posted in the parking lot.
 I took a stroll to the nearest town about 15 minutes away up another hill just to see what there was not to see (hint: not much, but it was beautiful nonetheless).
 We opted for dinner on-site and found it to be very good, which was convenient, because neither of us felt up to a drive back down into a larger town to seek out a meal after that long drive.
 Apart from a British wedding party, we were the only guests that evening.

 Our last night in Italy on this trip was in a tiny town called Brentino Belluno outside Verona.
-We stayed at La Revena, an Agriturismo set in a vineyard along the Etsch river.
+After reading reviews on outdoorempire.com about hotels with the best view in Italy, we decided to stay at La Revena, an Agriturismo set in a vineyard along the Etsch river.
 We arrived in the afternoon and found most of the guests to be Germans also heading back after the Pentecost and Corpus Christi holidays.
 The room was very affordable and the breakfast was generous in its selection.
 My only complaint: the wifi didn’t quite reach all the way into our room.

 Our hostess was helpful recommending a place for dinner nearby and also some big supermarket opportunities.
 We got to try a new (to us) chain, which did not disappoint.